Rivensa/SEP-CN/l/luo-ji-xue-logic/xiang-gan-luo-ji-relevance-edwin-mares.md

 An extremely good, although slightly out of date, bibliography on relevance logic was put together by Robert Wolff and is in Anderson, Belnap, and Dunn (1992).
 What follows is a brief list of introductions to and books about relevant logic and works that are referred to above.

-### Books on Relevance Logic and Introductions to the Field:
+### Books on Relevance Logic and Introductions to the Field

 * Anderson, A.R. and N.D.
 Belnap, Jr., 1975, *Entailment: The Logic of Relevance and Necessity*, Princeton, Princeton University Press, Volume I. Anderson, A.R.
 N.D.
 Belnap, Jr. and J.M.
 Dunn (1992) *Entailment*, Volume II.